ArroyoSystems/arroyo/README.md

 $ docker run -p 8000:8000 -p 8001:8001 ghcr.io/arroyosystems/arroyo:single
 ```

 This will run all of the core arroyo services and a temporary Postgres database.
-The web UI will be expoed at
+The web UI will be exposed at
 http://localhost:8000.

 Note that this mode should not be used for production, as it does not persist configuration state and does not support